Large-scale Environmental Data Science with ExaGeoStatR: Software Overview

-\pkg{ExaGeoStat} also relies on an open-source \proglang{C}/\proglang{C}++ nonlinear optimization toolbox, \pkg{NLopt} \citep{johnson2014nlopt}, to perform the MLE optimization operation.
-Among 20 global and local optimization algorithms supported by the \pkg{NLopt} library, we selected the Bound Optimization BY Quadratic Approximation (BOBYQA) algorithm to be our optimization algorithm because we are targeting a nonlinear problem with a global maximum point.
-BOBYQA is a numeric, global, derivative-free and bound-constrained optimization algorithm.
-It generates a new computed point on each iteration by solving a trust region subproblem subject to given constraints.
-In \pkg{ExaGeoStat} only upper and lower bound constraints are used.
-Though BOBYQA does not require the evaluation of the derivatives of the cost function, it employs an iteratively updated quadratic model of the objective, so there is an implicit assumption of smoothness.
+The top layer of ExaGeoStat is the optimization toolbox. \ExaGeoStat relies on an open-source {\em C}/{\em C}++ nonlinear optimization toolbox, \nlopt \citep{johnson2014nlopt}, to perform the MLE optimization operation.
+Among 20 global and local optimization algorithms supported by the \nlopt library, we selected the Bound Optimization BY Quadratic Approximation (BOBYQA) algorithm to be our optimization algorithm.
+BOBYQA performs well with our target nonlinear problem with a global maximum point.
+BOBYQA is a numeric, global, derivative-free, and bound-constrained optimization algorithm.
+It generates a new computed point on each iteration by solving a trust-region subproblem subject to given constraints.
+In \ExaGeoStat, only upper and lower bound constraints are used.
+Though BOBYQA does not require evaluating the derivatives of the cost function, it iteratively employs an updated quadratic model of the objective, so there is an implicit assumption of smoothness.

-\pkg{ExaGeoStat} relies on a set of software dependencies that expands the software portability capabilities.
-Figure~\ref{fig:egs_infra} shows the \pkg{ExaGeoStat} infrastructure with three main layers, \pkg{ExaGeoStat}, which includes the upper-level functions of the software associated with the \pkg{NLopt} library for optimization purpose; the \pkg{Chameleon}/\pkg{HiCMA} libraries, which provide exact and approximate solvers for the linear algebra operations; and the \pkg{StarPU} runtime, which translates the software for execution on the appropriate underlying hardware.
-Table~\ref{tab:software_dep} summarizes the full list of software dependencies.
+In summary, \ExaGeoStat relies on a set of software that expands the software portability capabilities.
+Figure~\ref{fig:egs_infra} shows the \ExaGeoStat infrastructure with four main layers: the BOBYQA algorithm from the \nlopt library for optimization purpose; the log-likelihood estimation upper-level operation; the \chameleon/\hicma/\dplasma libraries, which provide exact (the focus of this study) and approximate solvers for the linear algebra operations using task-based parallel algorithms; and the \starpu/\parsec dynamic runtime systems, which translate the software for execution on the appropriate underlying hardware.
+Table~\ref{tab:software_dep} summarizes the complete list of software dependencies.
+An optimized \blas library should be available based on the hardware architecture, e.g., \mkl for CPU and \openblas for GPU.
+The \hwloc library is used to abstract the underlying hardware topology to the runtime system.
+In contrast, the \gsl library provides a vast set of numerical functions that are needed by some of the covariance functions.
+For instance, the Bessel and gamma functions for the Mat{\'e}rn covariance function.